 notwithstanding the Daily Read Error Notice and the Transporter's notice under paragraph (b) in relation to Transporter Daily Read Equipment only, except as provided in paragraph 4.8.8 the volume determined by reference to the Daily Meter Readings shall be used to determine the User's UDQO for the purposes of the Code;

-subject to paragraph (c), and unless otherwise agreed, the Transporter's statement under paragraph (b) will be final and its estimate will apply for the purposes of paragraph 4.8.10 unless within 5 Supply Point Systems Business Days after the Transporter's notice under paragraph (b) the User gives notice ("rejection notice") to the Transporter that the User does not accept the Transporter's judgement under paragraph (b)(i) or its estimate under paragraph (b)(ii);
+subject to paragraph (c), and unless otherwise agreed, the Transporter's judgement under paragraph (b) will be final and its estimate will apply for the purposes of paragraph 4.8.10 unless within 5 Supply Point Systems Business Days after the Transporter's notice under paragraph (b) the User gives notice ("rejection notice") to the CDSP that the User does not accept the Transporter's judgement under paragraph (b)(i) or its estimate under paragraph (b)(ii);

-upon receiving the rejection notice, the Transporter will enter into a dialogue with the User to attempt to resolve the difference.
+upon receiving the rejection notice the CDSP shall notify the Transporter, and the Transporter will enter into a dialogue with the User to attempt to resolve the difference.
 Where such resolution is not promptly achieved and in any event within 5 Supply Point Systems Business Days following receipt of the rejection notice, paragraph 4.8.6 will apply;

 where correction of the fault (by repair or replacement of the Transporter Daily Read Equipment) is not possible at the same time as the inspection, the Transporter will correct such fault as soon as possible following such inspection.